mvysny/vaadin-on-kotlin/docs/guides/navigating.md

 </details>
 <br/>

+TODO: This is Vaadin8-related and needs to be rewritten to Vaadin 14.

 # Navigating In Your App

 The Vaadin `Navigator` resolves http paths to views, in order to show different parts of the app to the user.
 For example,